 And, during basketball season, the whiteboard is scribbled with NCAA team names.
 Last fall he completed his freshman year on the JV soccer team.
 When the varsity seniors lost in the playoffs, he was beside himself.
 “Dad, they were crying on the bus.
 It was so sad,” he said.
 “That was their last game together—ever.”
 It was good for him to recognize that being vulnerable after competition is healthy.
 That even when you’re a senior in high school, it’s okay to get emotional about sports.
 I think this validated his own feelings about his passion for competition.

-Nathan’s competitive nature has brought an unexpected, but welcome gift: it’s deepened our relationship.
+Nathan’s competitive nature has brought an unexpected, but welcome gift: it’s deepened my relationship with my son.

 We’ve been going to sporting events ever since he could walk and those basketball, soccer and football games have provided opportunities for him to open up and share his feelings with me.
 I cherish sharing those spaces with my son and watching him light up when he’s in his element.
 Suddenly, the kid who keeps his feelings to himself is talking a mile a minute or burrowing his head into my shoulder because he cannot bear to watch the final shot.
 Sports cracks open my son’s tough outer shell and allows him to be a bit more vulnerable.